Absulit/points/docs/send_data_into_the_shaders.md

 # Send data into the shaders

-You can call one of the following methods, you pair the data with a `key` name, and this name is the one you will reference inside the shader:
+You can call one of the following methods; you pair the data with a `key` name, and this name is the one you will reference inside the shader:

 ---